PhD Candidate

 Hi!I am a PhD candidate at the University of Maryland’s College of Information (iSchool), advised by Professor Amanda Lazar at The Health Aging and Technology (THAT) Lab.
 I expect to receive my PhD in May 2026.
-My research appears or is under review at premier HCI venues including ACM CHI, CSCW, ASSETS, and UIST, and has been recognized with a Best Paper Award at CHI 2025.
+My research has appeared at premier HCI venues including ACM CHI, CSCW, ASSETS, and UIST, and has been recognized with a Best Paper Award at CHI 2025 and a Best Paper Honorable Mention at CHI 2026.
 Prior to my PhD, I earned a B.S. in Computer Science from Virginia Tech, where I worked with Professor Sang Won Lee to design interactive systems that facilitate empathy among users.

 My research is in the field of Human-Computer Interaction (HCI), drawing on and contributing to CSCW, and focuses on understanding how to best design technologies for groups often overlooked in technology design.
 In my graduate and undergraduate training, I have largely focused on designing with older adults and people with disabilities such as those with cognitive impairments.
 In working with this particular group, I found an assets-based perspective especially helpful for showing the research community the strengths that people already bring to technology use.